-Soon thereafter, Zhao tweeted that he suspected the US military originally brought the coronavirus to Wuhan, the reputed epicenter of the Covid-19 pandemic, an unproven accusation that sent shockwaves worldwide.
+Soon thereafter, Zhao tweeted that he suspected the US military originally brought the coronavirus to Wuhan, the reputed initial epicenter of the Covid-19 pandemic, an unproven accusation that sent shockwaves worldwide.

 Yang Jiechi, a member of the Communist Party’s high-powered Politburo and China’s most senior official in charge of foreign affairs, recently consolidated the “wolf warrior” trend.

-At last month’s summit meeting in Alaska, Yang responded to US Secretary of State Anthony Blinken’s initial critical remarks, including US “deep concerns” about the situations in Xinjiang, Hong Kong and Taiwan, with a wolf warrior tirade that some have suggested will go down in history.
+At last month’s summit meeting in Alaska, Yang responded to US Secretary of State Anthony Blinken’s initial critical remarks, including US’ “deep concerns” about the situations in Xinjiang, Hong Kong and Taiwan, with a wolf warrior tirade that some have suggested will go down in history.

-“For China, what we have asked for, for other countries, is to follow a path of peaceful development and this is the purpose of our foreign policy.
+“For China, what we have asked for, from other countries, is to follow a path of peaceful development and this is the purpose of our foreign policy.
 We do not believe in invading through the use of force, or to topple other regimes through various means, or to massacre the people of other countries, because all of those would only cause turmoil and instability in this world.

 “And at the end of the day, all of those would not serve the United States well.
 So we believe that it is important for the United States to change its own image and to stop advancing its own democracy in the rest of the world,” Yang said.